Fresco Thompson: Dodger executive

 When Bavasi left to become president of the expansion San Diego Padres on June 4, 1968, Thompson became the Dodgers' executive vice president and general manager.
 During the transition, he presided over the Dodgers' hugely successful 1968 amateur draft.
-The regular and secondary phases of the 1968 June lottery netted the Dodgers Steve Garvey, Davey Lopes, Ron Cey, Bill Buckner, Bobby Valentine, Joe Ferguson, Doyle Alexander and others.
+The regular and secondary phases of the 1968 June lottery netted the Dodgers Steve Garvey, Ron Cey, Bill Buckner, Bobby Valentine, Joe Ferguson, Doyle Alexander and others.

 However, a few weeks after his promotion, Thompson was diagnosed with cancer, and he died in November in Fullerton, California, at the age of 66.
-He was succeeded as general manager by the club's scouting director, Al Campanis.
+He was succeeded by the club's scouting director, Al Campanis, as general manager, formally titled vice president, player personnel.
 The following season, Ted Sizemore, developed in Thompson's farm system, was named the 1969 NL Rookie of the Year.